-All staff at Birklands are dedicated to developing their practice to ensure they are enabling pupil's to make great progress and fulfil their potential.
-Therefore, we recognise the need to train all staff.
-The school provides staff training opportunities, and there is an on-going professional development programme throughout the school year which addresses areas of SEND within the school.
-Birklands now have The National College.
+All staff at Birklands are dedicated to developing their practice to ensure they are enabling pupils to progress and fulfil their potential.
+The school provides staff training opportunities for all staff, and there is an on-going professional development programme throughout the school year which addresses areas of SEND within the school.
+Birklands also have access to a range of platforms to develop their knowledge and practice in relation to supporting pupils with SEND (including NASEN, The National College, Whole School SEND).
 Teaching and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. from the SFSS or PDSS Team

-Recent staff training related to SEND include:
+Examples for staff training related to SEND:

+- Epi Pen training

+- Allergy Awareness

+- Zones of Regulation

 - Positive Behaviour Strategies

-- Use of Signs & Symbols

 - Working Memory & Cognitive Load

 - An Introduction to Attachment Disorder

 - Moving & Handling Children with a Physical Disability

 - Each Amazing Breath: Take Five

 - Emotional Literacy (ELSA) Training

 - Coping with Risky Behaviours

-- Drawing & Talking (SEMH)

 - AET: Good Autism Practice

 - Supporting a Pupil with Cochlea Implants

 - AET: Making Sense of Autism

-- Zones of Regulation